Bruin-Dev/Intelygenz/docs/LOGGING_AND_MONITORING.md

 ![IMAGE: papertrail_dashboards_overview](./img/papertrail/papertrail_dashboards_overview.png){loading=lazy}

-In this system it's possible see three useful dashboards:
+In this system it is possible see three useful dashboards:

 - **[production] - master alarms**: alarms are defined on different modules with notifications sent to slack through the mettel-alarms-papertrail-production channel, for example when the number of error messages in a module exceeds 100 times in an hour.
 Below is a screenshot where these alarms have been marked in a red rectangle.